geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 I'm not playing with MSRP and scalpers, right?
 I'm waiting until I can go to a supplier and say, I want 200 of these.
 So yeah, it's not like we have something like on day one when the 5090 comes out.
-Oh, site guys, it's the tiny box too.
+Oh, site guys, it's the TinyBox too.
 We have a prototype with the PCIe5 motherboard just so we could update the case.
 But at 600 watts, there's no way.
 We're going to be able to do it quickly.
 Maybe we'll put four GPUs in it.
 Would you be happy with that?
-Would four GPUers be happy with four GPUs in the tiny box town?
+Would four GPUers be happy with four GPUs in the TinyBox town?
 All right.
 Any other tiny grad related questions?
 If you want to just buy a normal, buy a normal, buy a normal computer.